Pier 58 collapses on Seattle waterfront

 The city’s Office of the Waterfront and Civic Projects hired Orion Marine Contractors, a company based in Texas with an office in Tacoma, to perform the work, estimated to cost $4.3 million and last through early 2021.

+Removing the pier requires pulling out the timber piles that support it, along with the park’s timber and concrete deck.
 Plans to rebuild the pier include a new lawn and trees, as well as features to improve salmon habitat.
-Removing the pier requires pulling out the timber piles that support it, along with the park’s timber and concrete deck.

 The city has said that impacts of the removal to nearby businesses and the public are expected to be minimal because most of the removal work will be conducted by barge to the west of the structure.